owenCocjin/NetShow/README.md

 - ~~**[bug:006]:** Current method of determining IP can result in incorrect IP being determined as user's~~  Solved by getting IP through IOCTL

 ## Future Additions:
-- Add multiple pages once grid is full of IPs.
+- **[future:001]:** Add multiple pages once grid is full of IPs.
 Currently, any more IPs will be ignored
+- **[future:002]:** Add an ignore/blacklist to ignore some IPs.
+This issue comes from using the tool remotely, where your IP will rapidly increase due to the constant SSH connection.
+- **[future:003]:** Add list of ports for each IP.
+Most likely as a toggelable column.